 Ethnicity of deceased donor kidney recipients essentially the same as represented on the kidney waitlist

-Recent data confirm that deceased donor kidney transplant rates for African-American, Hispanic and Caucasian recipients continue to be proportional to the ethnicity of the waiting list.
-This improvement in equity became apparent after the implementation of the kidney allocation system (KAS) in December 2014.
-KAS introduced several policy changes intended to increase equity in access to transplants and promote effective utilization of available organs.
+Recent data confirm that deceased donor kidney transplant rates for African American, Hispanic and Caucasian recipients continue to be proportional to the ethnicity of the waiting list.
+This improvement in equity became apparent after the implementation of the Kidney Allocation System (KAS) in December 2014.
+KAS introduced several policy changes intended to increase equity in access to kidney transplants and promote effective utilization of available organs.

 The policy changes with particular relevance for minority candidates included:

-- Increasing transplant priority for candidates with high immune sensitization
+- Increasing kidney transplant priority for candidates with high immune sensitization.

-Read more about how policy changes have led to improvements in the kidney allocation system.
+Read more about how policy changes have led to improvements in KAS.